gromacs/gromacs/docs/user-guide/mdp-options.rst

       temperature :mdp:`ref-t`, with time constant
       :mdp:`tau-t`.
 Several groups can be coupled separately, these are specified in the :mdp:`tc-grps` field separated by spaces.
+      This is a historical thermostat needed to be able to reproduce previous simulations, but we strongly recommend not to use it for new production runs.
+Consult the manual for details.

    .. mdp-value:: nose-hoover